About

 Background

-I read mathematics at the University of Cambridge and spent several years in technology, startups and international NGOs before moving into applied systems work.
+I studied mathematics at Cambridge, then spent several years across technology, startups, and international NGOs before moving into applied systems work.

 Notes